Mon – Sun: 24/7 Electrical

 Durability and weather resistance

-Especially for emergency exit lights illuminating external pathways, durability in harsh weather conditions is essential.
+Durability in harsh weather conditions is essential, especially for emergency exit lights that illuminate external pathways.
 Look for lights with robust casings that can withstand rain, dust, and extreme temperatures.

 Energy efficiency